This post is also available in: Dutch

 The second time we stayed at Smyle Inn was the night before we left India.
 This time we booked the Standard Room.
 Other than being a bit smaller, we felt that this room was as comfortable as the Superior Room.
 This time we thought we might hear more from the noise outside, but only heard a dog bark close to our window once.

 Honestly, we didn’t find that many great places to eat in Delhi.
-As we just came from Nepal, we were quite unimpressed.
+As we just came from Nepal where we loved the food, we were quite unimpressed.
 There we found countless amazing hip restaurants in cities such as Kathmandu and Pokhara.

 However, both Jeffrey and I are a huge fan of Indian food, and we did find some restaurants with delicious meals.
 Also, most restaurants in Delhi are really cheap!
-However, they do often put an extra 10% tax on it, without stating it on the menu, which is annoying.
+However, they do often put an extra 10% tax on it, without stating it on the menu, which honestly is annoying: we love transparency.

 The Drunkyard Café